 The focus for Art in Year 7 is to develop an enquiring attitude to the visual arts, to foster creativity and an understanding of the art and design elements, and to experience the enjoyment of creative expression.
 Students will begin to develop a visual diary.
 This is an artist's collection of ideas and stimulus that will be used in all Art classes at Marian.
-Students will commence skill building in the areas of printing, drawing, painting and the creation of 3D art work.
+Students will commence skill building in the areas of drawing, painting and ceramics.
 In Year 7 Art is a compulsory subject.